sikhote/dougpalm.com/readme.md

 New pages can be added and edited by creating a folder within `public/content/pages` and creating a `index.md` file within that folder.
 The navigation will automatically update.

+The contents of the `index.md` is placed at the top of the page.
+Any files that are also in the folder will be displayed in a list of files that can be downloaded.

 ### Editing `md` files

 Markdown is a file format that allows certain formatting by using special characters, such as the `#` symbol to create a headline.
 Follow this [link](https://www.markdownguide.org/cheat-sheet/) for more information.